Do you want to be part of an exciting not-for-profit committed to making a difference in the community?

 A role that makes a difference in people's lives...

-Multiple Care Coordinator/Social Worker positions available, based in Bega, Wollongong, Varsity Lakes, Melbourne, Sydney & Port Macquarie.
+Multiple Psychologist/Clinical Psychologist/Social Worker positions available, based in Bega, Wollongong, Port Macquarie and Varsity Lakes.

-These positions are fixed term roles with a contract end date of 31 December 2021 with the potential for extension.
-Full-time and part-time roles are available, dependent on location.
+The positions are fixed term, part time role (22.8 hours per week/3 days per week) with a contract end date of 31 December 2021 with the potential for extension.

-In this role, you will support the success of Fortem by providing high quality psychosocial assessment, care/safety planning, and internal/external referral to meet the needs of the emergency service families.
+In this role, you will support the success of Fortem by providing high quality clinical services via both traditional face-to-face and telehealth forums to emergency service families involved in the Bushfire response in 2019-20.

 What you will be doing